 Airbnb is a great option for anyone looking for a more temporary living situation.
 It’s ideal for anyone taking our On Camera Acting Intensive or any of our other part-time courses.

 What is the minimum age requirement to apply at VADA?

 While there is no age restriction, there is an age minimum.
 High school students will often inquire about applying to VADA during their Grade 12 year, however they cannot begin their program until they provide proof of high school graduation; equivalent GED; or proof that they are 19 years of age (for mature status only).
 Exceptions are made for students who are 17 years of age, have a high school diploma, or equivalent and parental consent.

 We have different start dates throughout the year depending on your program of interest.
 We suggest contacting the school to inquire about the next start date and availability of our programs.
 As our courses tend to fill quickly, we recommend early application to guarantee a place in your program or course of choice.

 Yes.
 We love it when people come to visit!
 During your visit you can discuss your interest in acting and our programs with our Admissions Advisor.
 You can arrange a visit by calling the office at 604-633-1525.

 May I audit a class before I apply?

-Yes.
-We do allow a student to come an audit a class before applying.
-You will need to contact the school in advance to make arrangements for auditing a class.
+We allow a student to come and audit a class on a case-by-case basis as some instructors may not wish to have visitors in their class since it can be distracting for the other students.
+You will need to contact the school in advance to make arrangements for the possibility of auditing a class.